June 16, 2023

 Get educated!
 Investor.gov has numerous resources to teach investors how to avoid becoming victims of fraud.

-Check out your financial professional's background.
+Check out your investment professional's background.

 Attend events put on by organizations like the SEC to learn about the latest trends fraudsters use and how to avoid them.